BMW Transmission Problems Explained

 3. Mechatronic – Valve Body

-If you read the codes, you may get fault codes related to the valve body, also known as the BMW mechatronic.
-BMW ZF mechatronics is notorious for 2nd to 1st-gear downshifts or shift flares during the upshift.
-These harsh upshifts are often due to a TTC clutch failure, overheating, damaged solenoid, worn selenoid springs, and other problems with the mechatronic unit.
+BMW ZF mechatronics is notorious for 2nd-to-1st-gear downshifts or shift flares during the upshift.
+These harsh upshifts are often due to a TCC clutch failure, overheating, damaged solenoid, worn solenoid springs, or other problems with the mechatronic unit.

 Remember that the unit may need to be coded to match your VIN.
 Before you purchase a replacement mechatronic unit, check with the seller or BMW dealer if programming or coding is required for your model.
 As seen in the following video, it is possible to replace BMW mechatronics.

 If you would instead let a mechanic do the work, this repair can cost anywhere from $1500 to $3500.
-If you decide to have the dealer replace the mechatronic on your BMW, it will usually cost anywhere between $2100 and $3500.
+If you decide to have the dealer replace the mechatronic on your BMW, it usually costs between $2100 and $3500.

 4. EGS Transmission Computer Software